Table of Contents

 The researchers suggested using enhanced hazard light signals and recommended that individual states consider improving Move Over laws and traffic control tools.

 Disabled automobile accidents suggest that manufacturers should include vehicle warning signals with driver navigation software and automated driving programs.
-Headlights are also an effective tool that reduces the total number of motor vehicle collisions.
+Headlights are also an effective tool that could reduce the total number of motor vehicle collisions.

-If you have suffered an injury in a disabled automobile accident, contact a talented California personal injury lawyer today to schedule a free consultation.
+If you have suffered an injury in a disabled automobile accident, contact an experienced California personal injury lawyer to schedule a free initial consultation.
 The attorneys at our injury firm have experience representing injured clients throughout the State of California.
-We have collected over $500 million for our clients.
-Call a talented legal team at (888) 488-1391 to schedule your free case evaluation with a California personal injury attorney.
+Call our legal team at (888) 488-1391 to schedule your free case evaluation with a California personal injury attorney.

 Key Facts